 Lesser threats that can be incorporated into the gatekeeper’s current paradigm are massaged into place.
 Greater threats to the familiar are resisted by whatever means.
 The more persistent the threat, the more violent the self-defense.

-In my own experience, the falling away of the fear comes when it is clearly seen just how this whole mechanism operates.
-When the mind sees very clearly how its own gate keeping is threatening its own survival.
+In my own experience, falling away from fear comes when it is clearly seen just how this whole mechanism operates.
+When the mind sees very clearly how its own gatekeeping is threatening its own survival.
 Then that deep survival instinct is harnessed in service to seeing the truth and reorienting to the deep truth.
 When the mind sees that its gatekeeper is the source of the danger, it loosens its grip and reorients toward reality.
 It prefers reality to the gatekeeper’s story about reality.
 The gatekeeper may remain, but in a much diminished role.
 The gatekeeper is no longer the source of personal identity.

-I have no plan.
-I have no advice.
-But I do know that the truth of love is within and around every one of us at all times.
+The reality of love is within and around every one of us at all times.
 The change we need is as simple as flipping a switch.
 Switching from fear to love.
-From running with the crowd to trusting our inner compass.
-From drowning out reality with our monologue of explanation and rationalization and criticism, to listening deeply to reality, to loving reality in its incomprehensible splendor.
+From running with the crowd to trusting reality.
+From drowning out reality with our monologue of explanation and rationalization and criticism, to paying attention, listening deeply to reality, loving reality in its wild splendor.
 This love does not need to be learned.
 It is our true condition.
 Fear is imposed on top of it.
-It takes no effort and no time to acknowledge the fear, to see through it, and to step into the love of reality, to fall into the embrace of the unknowable vitality of life itself, to acknowledge the feeling of the truth, to use Tinker's words.
+It takes no effort and no time to acknowledge the fear, to see through it, and to step into the love of reality, to fall into the embrace of the incomprehensible vitality of life itself.